adakozuchow/qnotes3/.ai/business-functions-details.md

     - Time to mark as "DONE"
     - Time to deletion (soft or hard)
 - **Implementation Notes**:
-  - Calculate time difference between creation and status change
+  - Calculate time difference between creation and priority change
   - Use MongoDB aggregation pipeline
   - Handle edge cases (e.g., notes created and completed on same day)